Acids and bases properties

 Neutralization reaction examples

-- This theory does not consider a number of acid-base reactions included in the protonic definition.
+- Solvent system theory does not consider a number of acid-base reactions included in the protonic definition.

-- It limits acid-base phenomena to the solvent system only.
-Thus it does not explain the acid-base reactions which may occur in the absence of solvent.
+- It limits acid-base phenomena to the solvent systems only.
+Therefore, it does not explain the acid-base reactions that may occur in the absence of solvent.

-- It can not explain acid-base neutralization reactions occurring without the presence of ions.
+- It can not explain the neutralization reactions of acids and bases occurring without the presence of ions.